 By blocking all inbound connections, the firewall does prevent some applications from working in their normal manner.
 For example, video and audio conferencing products that use the H.323 standards use inbound connections when placing a new audio or video call.
 If the call recipient is on the More Secure Network and the calling party is on a different network, the videoconferencing client will not be able to establish the connection since it will be blocked by the MSN firewall.
 This problem can be mitigated to some extent by using one of the MultiPoint Conference Units (MCU).
 See the ITS videoconferencing website for additional information.
 Some specialized conferencing and peer-to-peer software will not operate properly through the firewall.
 Users of these applications should either move all of their computers to the More Secure Network or, if this is impractical, they should leave these systems on the standard University network.

 Users on the UVa MSN can send jobs to printers also on the MSN.
 Users on the regular University network can not send jobs to printers that are on the MSN.

-For questions about the More Secure Network, contact the UVa Help Desk at 434-924-4357 (4-HELP).
+For questions about the More Secure Network, contact the UVa Help Desk.
 Ask the Help Desk advisor to open a ticket to request consulting with regard to the More Secure Network.